Welcome spring with this simple, fresh salad.

 Happy Spring!
 Eeeeek.
 Yesterday was “technically” the first day of Spring, although Nashville has been feeling like it for the past month with its weird highs and lows, so I’m looking forward to some consistency coming…and Spring veggies!
 Today I have a super simple side dish that can be transformed easily into an entreé and made in under 10 minutes.
 This Fresh Cilantro Corn Salad was first made for my love’s 30th birthday party which was taco themed because those are his favorites, so this was such a nice “fresh” addition to brighten up the taco feast.
 I hope you guys enjoy this as much as we did and still do!

-For me, fresh herbs and raw veggies embody Spring and the turning of the seasons, and my favorite herb is cilantro with dill in close second.
+For me, fresh herbs and raw veggies embody Spring and the turning of the seasons, and my favorite herb is cilantro with dill in a close second.
 I purposefully use cilantro daily wherever I can fit it into my diet either by starting the morning with my Stripped Green Smoothie, adding some on a lunch bowl or salad, or topping it on omelets or a stir-fry for dinner.
 It’s versatile and instantly gives any meal you’re making a fresh, bright, and zesty finish!
 But in true NS fashion, I not only use and recommend cilantro because it tastes delicious but also for its health benefits.

 Cilantro is a good source of vitamin C, phosphorus, zinc, fiber, calcium, iron, magnesium, potassium, and antioxidants (mainly quercetin).
 It has been used for helping ease digestion from gas and bloating to killing parasites in the digestive system.
 Cilantro has also been used to help chelate metals (i.e. flush heavy metals out of our body) by binding metals together so they can be eliminated from the body.
 So how do you apply this?
 It can be as simple as eating cilantro with meals and/or especially with tuna, which has been shown to contain high metals like mercury.
 I recommend limiting tuna, if you do consume fish, to 1-3 times a month.
-The more you practice the NS food philosophy around animal proteins (including fish), the better off you’ll be regarding mercury intake since quality and the way fish is raised/treated is priority.
+The more you practice the NS food philosophy around animal proteins (including fish), the better off you’ll be regarding mercury intake since quality and the way fish is raised/treated is a priority.
 But back to the health benefits, cilantro has also been shown to help improve sleep and anxiety due a bioactive compound called apigenin which is found in many plants and herbs like cilantro.
 It’s also a potent anti-cancer compound, so you can add that to the list of why to enjoy cilantro!

 Warning, I go heavy on the cilantro in this recipe, but hear me out.
 I love cilantro, but did you know it’s a very divisive herb?
 Here’s why: have you ever had cilantro and love it but a friend right next to you says it tastes like soap?!
 They’re not lying!
 For about 4-14% of the population depending on your genes (OR6A2 an aldehyde receptor) and ancestry, cilantro tastes like soap.
 So, all that to say, you can STILL make this recipe if you don’t like cilantro – just use fresh flat leaf parsley instead!
 Also, I enjoy this most as a light side dish, but you can add a protein and some additional avocado for healthy fats to really amp up the nutrient and caloric density as a meal.
 Not sure which plant-based proteins to add in?
 Get the free ebook below!